walterjgsp/algorithms/documentation/content/problems/01_two_sum.md

 What if we could keep a memory of all the values that we already pass in the array and it is possible to make a query about a certain value really fast, this help us to solve the problem?

 <br/>
-The time optimized solution is based on a basic structure of coding the **Map** (HashMap).
+The time optimized solution is based on a basic structure of coding, the **Map** (HashMap).
 With this structure i can keep a track of all the past values and also query if a value was already seen in O(1).
 How this helps?

 <br/>